 All degree-seeking students of The Saint Paul Seminary School of Divinity are required to be enrolled continuously each semester from initial matriculation until all degree requirements are completed and graduation has occurred.
-Any student who is not registered for at least one course in any semester (excluding summers), will be automatically registered with a continuous enrollment designation and assessed a fee of $100 by the University of St. Thomas.
-For students in the Master of Arts in Theology degree program, the continuous enrollment fee will not be assessed for semesters in which the student is registered for thesis direction or research portfolio submission.
+Any student who is not registered in any course or registered for any other credit bearing degree requirements in any given semester (excluding summers), will be automatically registered with a continuous enrollment designation and assessed a fee of $100 by the University of St. Thomas.
 Continuous enrollment registration maintains a student’s active status and allows access to university resources.
 The fee covers administration costs, library usage, and other expenses associated with maintaining an individual’s status as a degree-seeking student.
 Students should be aware that the continuous enrollment status has 0 credits attached and, therefore, does not qualify a student for loan deferment.

 For extenuating circumstances (e.g., active military service, significant personal health concerns, family crisis, etc.), a student may request a leave of absence; however, such leaves are normally granted for no more than two consecutive semesters.
 Requests for a leave of absence must be made in writing prior to the first day of class for the semester(s) in which the student wishes to take a leave.
 Leaves of absence are granted solely at the discretion of the Academic Dean in consultation with the Program Director.
 Unless a leave of absence is granted, the only way to avoid the billing of the continuous enrollment fee is to formally withdraw from the degree program in writing, which will preclude the awarding of any degree.